alexa-labs/workshop-starship-enterprise/Step-0-Initialize-your-Ship-Commander/README.md

 Each handler has a `canHandle` and `handle`.
 The `canHandle` specifies the entrance criteria for executing the logic in `handle`.

 3. Click the **Save** button to save your code.
-4. Click the **Deploy** button to deploy your code to the live skill.
+4. Click the **Deploy** button to deploy your code to the development version of the skill.

 After the Save and Deploy is complete, you have attached your skill code to your interaction model.